The 4-dimensional disc embedding theorem and dual spheres: Introduction

 The proof of the disc embedding theorem from~\cite{FQ} begins with immersed discs and has three distinct steps.
 We describe the $k=1$ case for ease of exposition.
-First upgrade the immersed disc $f$ to a \emph{$1$-storey capped tower}~$\mathcal{T}$ with at least four surface stages, whose attaching region coincides with the framed boundary of $f$ (see Section~\ref{sec:prelims} for a precise definition of capped towers).
-Then show that every $1$-storey capped tower with at least four surface stages contains a skyscraper with the same attaching region.
-Then, using \emph{decomposition space theory}, prove that every skyscraper is homeomorphic to a handle $D^2\times D^2$ relative to its attaching region.
-The proof given in~\cite[pp.~86-7]{FQ} does not mention geometrically dual spheres, although they appear in the theorem statement.
-However, the claimed dual spheres in the output are used multiple times in~\cite{FQ}, as we indicate in Section~\ref{sec:compendium}.
+First use~\cite{FQ}*{pp.~86-7, Proposition~2.9 and Lemma~3.3} to upgrade the immersed disc $f$ to a \emph{$1$-storey capped tower}~$\mathcal{T}$ with at least four surface stages, whose attaching region coincides with the framed boundary of $f$.
+Then use~\cite{FQ}*{Proposition~3.8} to show that every $1$-storey capped tower with at least four surface stages contains a skyscraper with the same attaching region.
+Finally, using \emph{decomposition space theory}, \cite{FQ}*{Theorem 4.1} shows that every skyscraper is homeomorphic to a handle $D^2\times D^2$ relative to its attaching region.
+The proof given in~\cite{FQ}*{pp.~86-7} does not mention geometrically dual spheres, although they appear in the theorem statement.
+However, the claimed geometrically dual spheres in the output are used multiple times in~\cite{FQ}, as we indicate in \cref{sec:compendium}.

 In this article we give a modified proof of the disc embedding theorem, including the construction of the claimed geometrically dual spheres.
-More precisely, we only modify the first step of the proof, producing $1$-storey capped towers equipped with geometrically dual spheres.
-Our modification utilises dual \emph{capped surfaces} obtained from \emph{Clifford tori}.
-These dual capped surfaces act as a sort of dual sphere factory, allowing us to create arbitrarily many collections of pairwise disjoint geometrically dual spheres.
-The remainder of our proof appeals to the original proof of Freedman and Quinn that $1$-storey capped towers contain skyscrapers and that skyscrapers are standard handles.
-The tools we use are not new.
-We apply standard constructions pioneered by Casson~\cite{Casson}, Freedman~\cite{F}, and Freedman-Quinn~\cite{FQ} for manipulating capped gropes and towers.
-In particular, capped surfaces were used to produce dual spheres, and indeed multiple pairwise disjoint dual spheres, in~\cite{FQ}.
-The key insight in our argument, which has not been employed before, is that the Clifford tori are close to the corresponding double points, which allows us to ensure that the tracks of certain null homotopies do not intersect them.
+Specifically, we only modify the first step of the proof, producing $1$-storey capped towers equipped with geometrically dual spheres.
+Our modification utilises dual \emph{capped surfaces} obtained from Clifford tori.
+Such capped surfaces allow us to create arbitrarily many collections of pairwise disjoint geometrically dual spheres.
+The key insight in our argument is that the Clifford tori are close to the corresponding double points, which allows us to ensure that the tracks of certain null homotopies do not intersect them.
 This small amount of extra disjointness is just enough to make the argument work.
+In \cref{rem:referee-arguments} we also explain an alternative argument suggested by a referee.